ymadzhunkov/blog/_posts/2017-02-12-git-cmake-versioning.markdown

 At compile time the build system collects version information by invoking git.
 Using this information the build system generates version.cpp.
 This file is then compiled and linked into our main program.
 In case the content of version.cpp does not change, recompilation will not occur.
-Bellow is template from which CMake generates the version.cpp
+Bellow is a template from which CMake generates the version.cpp

 version.cpp.in